avangogo/rust-flag-algebra/README.md

    };

    // Write the correspondind SDP program in "goodman.sdpa".
-   // This program can then be solved by CSDP. pb.write_sdpa("goodman").unwrap();
+   // This program can then be solved by CSDP.
+The answer would be 0.25. pb.write_sdpa("goodman").unwrap();
 }
 ```